isomerpages/jointpoly-polyforum/_forum-details/Programme Highlights.md

 <p><u>Rationale:</u>
 </p>
 <p>Participants will have the opportunity to get an exclusive look into Singapore’s
-cutting-edge maritime industry, explore it’s potential, possibilities and how it impacts Singapore’s economy.&nbsp;</p>
+cutting-edge maritime industry and explore its potential, possibilities and how it impacts Singapore’s economy.&nbsp;&nbsp;</p>
 <p></p>
 <p><u>Experiences:</u>
 </p>